Parking Regulations and Policies

 - Campus parking meters must be paid from 7 a.m. to 10 p.m., Monday through Friday.
 Parking meters are free from Friday at 10 p.m. until Monday at 7 a.m.

-- Visitor metered parking is not to be used by students, faculty, or staff Monday through Friday from 7 a.m. to 10 p.m.
+- Metered parking designated for "Visitors" is not to be used by students, faculty, or staff Monday through Friday from 7 a.m. to 10 p.m.

 - Any wheeled vehicle with a gasoline engine (excluding cars and trucks) is considered a motorcycle and must be registered with Parking Operations and display a valid permit.